Ashlyn Harris

-Ashlyn Michelle Harris (born October 19, 1985) is an American former soccer player.
+Ashlyn Michelle Harris (born October 19, 1985) is an American former soccer player who played as a goalkeeper.

-She represented the United States women's national soccer team, making her debut for the senior national team on March 11, 2013, and was a member of the championship–winning team at the 2015 FIFA Women's World Cup in Canada and at the 2019 FIFA Women's World Cup in France.
+She represented the United States women's national soccer team, making her debut for the senior national team on March 11, 2013, and was a member of the championship-winning team at the 2015 FIFA Women's World Cup in Canada and at the 2019 FIFA Women's World Cup in France.

 Harris played college soccer for the University of North Carolina Tar Heels and helped the team win three NCAA Division I Women's Soccer Championships.
-Professionally, Harris played for the Saint Louis Athletica, Washington Freedom, and Western New York Flash of Women's Professional Soccer as well as FCR 2001 Duisburg of Frauen-Bundesliga in Germany and Tyresö FF of the Swedish Damallsvenskan.
-She also played for Washington Spirit, Orlando Pride, and Gotham FC of the National Women's Soccer League (NWSL).
+Professionally, Harris played for Saint Louis Athletica, Washington Freedom, and the Western New York Flash of Women's Professional Soccer as well as FCR 2001 Duisburg of the Frauen-Bundesliga and Tyresö FF of the Damallsvenskan.

+She also played for Washington Spirit, Orlando Pride, and Gotham FC in the National Women's Soccer League (NWSL).

 Early life

 Born to Tammye and Mike Harris, Ashlyn was raised with her older brother, Chris.
 Growing up, she looked up to her brother and frequently joined him and his friends skateboarding and surfing.
 Until the age of 14, she played club soccer with the boys' teams.
 She first played for the Palm Bay Rangers and South Brevard United before playing for the Seminole Ice girls' team.
 In 2003, Harris won the state championship with the U-17 Indialantic Force.

 Harris attended Satellite High School in Satellite Beach, where she played soccer under coach Fitzgerald Haig.
-Harris helped the team win state championship titles her sophomore and junior year in 2002 and 2003.
+Harris helped the team win state championship titles in both her sophomore and junior year.
 Following her senior season, Harris was named the nation's number one recruit by Soccer America.
-She was then named 2004 Gatorade Player of the Year and 2004 NSCAA Player of the Year.
+She was then named the 2004 Gatorade Player of the Year and 2004 NSCAA Player of the Year.
 At the end of her high school career, Harris was a four-time Parade Magazine All-American, a four-time NSCAA Youth All-American, and a McDonald's All-American.
-She was the first female to be named to four consecutive Parade All-American soccer teams.
-She was named Florida Player of the Year for her last two years at Satellite High School.
-Harris also made All-Conference, All-District, and All-States teams for all fours years.
+She was the first female player to be named in four consecutive Parade All-American soccer teams.
+She was named Florida Player of the Year in her last two years at Satellite High School.
+Harris also made All-Conference, All-District, and All-States teams for all four years of her high school career.
 In her 65 career games at Satellite High School, she recorded 50 shutouts and had 0.29 goals against average.
 She graduated in May 2004 with a 3.8 GPA.